Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 ## 2.1 The Mojo online playground
 Mojo works in a REPL environment, like a Jupyter notebooks.
 To do that, it is interpreted, or JIT (Just In Time) compiled.
 Use the [online playground](https://playground.modular.com/) to try out the language without local installation (In the Playground Mojo is running Mojo on a hosted JupyterLab server).
 Access is granted after signing in with your email-address.
-This is a collection of Jupyter notebooks, which you can execute.
+This is a collection of Jupyter notebooks which you can execute.
+They are run by a Mojo kernel.
 You can also save them under a different name, and change or add new code.

+When working with Jupyter notebooks, it's not allowed to mix Python and Mojo code in one cell.
+A Python cell must be started with a `%%python` header.
+Every code snippet needs to be in its own cell.

+To install Jupyter notebooks locally:
+* First install Python from `https://www.python.org/downloads/`
+* pip install notebook
+Then the `jupyter notebook` command starts up a new notebook.

 ## 2.2 Architectures and compilers